 Your PMI premium is typically rolled into your mortgage payment, which means it’s a monthly expense for most people.
 Many homeowners don’t consider the cost of PMI, but it can be in the thousands of dollars over the life of a loan.

-Fortunately, if you start a private loan with PMI, there are a couple of ways to get out of it:
+Fortunately, there are a couple of ways to get rid of PMI:

 - Lenders are required to remove PMI when your loan balance reaches 78% of the original value of your home.